HNash/dotfiles/readme.md

 <h2>Before Installing</h2>
 <ul>
 <li>Put .config/eww/scripts/lock.sh in /usr/bin/</li>
 <li>bspwm turns on tap to click using my specific touchpad ID.
-See "Essential Configuration" file for more information.</li>
+See .config/bspwm/bspwmrc for more information.</li>
 <li>The scratchpad script in .local/scripts uses kitty and requires xdotool.
 Another terminal can used.</li>
 </ul>